gitbucket/gitbucket-news/_posts/2015-06-29-how-to-create-plugin.markdown

 )
 ```

-Notice: gitbucket-assembly must be a latest version.
+Notice: Modify gitbucket dependency to a latest version.

 ## Plug-in definition